irrubio/tropituna_adaptation/README.md

 ## Description

 This repository allows to replicate results from the article *Adaptation in a large-scale tuna fishery is not dependent on awareness of climate change*.
 The scripts in Figure 1 produce figures from the manuscript.
+The 'data' folder contains the non-public data used to run the scripts.

 ![](Images/outline_scripts.jpg)

 **Figure 1.
-Scripts workflow.** Arrows indicate the necessary data to run scripts.
+Scripts workflow.** Arrows indicate where the necessary data to run scripts come from.